sbernauer/breakwater/README.md

           Port of the VNC server [default: 5900] --native-display
           Enable native display output.
 This requires some form of graphical system (so will probably not work on your server)
-  -h, --help
+      --viewport <VIEWPORT>
+          Specify a view port to display the canvas or a certain part of it.
+Format: <offset_x>x<offset_y>,<width>x<height>.
+Might be specified multiple times for more than one viewport.
+Useful for multi-projector setups.
+Defaults to display the entire canvas.
+Implies --native-display
+      --advertised-endpoints <ADVERTISED_ENDPOINTS>
+          Specify one or more pixelflut endpoints to display --ui <UI>
+          Provide a path to a dylib containing a custom egui overlay -h, --help
           Print help
   -V, --version